Cambodia: MEF-09

 In July 2024, CAO received a complaint concerning KB PRASAC PLC (PRASAC), a client of MEF.
 The complainant, a borrower with PRASAC, raised concerns about the harmful effects of the lending and collection practices on their livelihood and social well-being.
 The complainant alleged that they faced threats and intimidation from project employees, including pressure to sell their last plot of land, which they currently use to grow vegetables for family consumption.
 The complainant also alleged that these actions led to a decline in their daily living conditions and contributed to potential food insecurity.

 In October 2024, CAO found the complaint eligible and initiated an assessment.
-During the assessment, the complainant and the company reached and signed an agreement related to the issues raised in the complaint in March 2025.
-Additionally, the parties agreed that CAO would monitor the implementation for six months, with the possibility of an extension.
-In accordance with CAO Policy, the case was transferred to dispute resolution monitoring.
-The Assessment Report is available in English and Khmer.
+During this process, the complainant and the company reached and signed an agreement in March 2025 which addressed the issues raised in the complaint.
+The parties also agreed that CAO would monitor the implementation for six months, with the possibility of an extension.
+In line with CAO Policy, the case was transferred to dispute resolution monitoring.
+The agreement was documented in CAO’s Assessment Report, released in March 2025 and available in English and Khmer.